About

 • A customer tracker for my team's newest 0>1 product.
 As we scaled customers, we needed a way to better (and less manually) track them.
 To do this, I built a tracker automatically ingesting from Slack, AE Google Sheets trackers, my calendar, and Salesforce

-• A slide generation tool for the retrospective analysis presentations.
+• A slide generation tool for retro analysis presentations.
 The impetus for this was that Google Slides was incredibly ineffective, and required lots of painful work that could be automated

 • I'm also working on an app related to money management in my personal time (watch this space)